samarawickrama/AI-Image-Classification/output/readMe.txt

 The images will be classified and copied into this folder.
+The folder structure will be automatically generated.